MDBossss/examium/README.md

 2. Install the dependencies for both the server and the client by running `yarn install` in their respective directories.
 3. Configure the environmental variables as described in the previous section.
 4. Generate the Prisma Client by running `yarn generate` or `npx prisma generate` inside the `server` directory.
-5. Run the migrations with `yarn migrate` or `npx prisma migrate dev` inside the `server` directory.
+5. Run the db push with `npx prisma db push` inside the `server` directory.
 6. Start the server by running `yarn run dev` in the server directory.
 7. Start the client by running `yarn run dev` in the client directory.